Financial Aid & Campus411

-In order to acquire your CSU ID, take your class schedule, mailed to you in July, and driver’s license (or other picture ID) to the Viking Card Office, located in the Main Classroom Building.
+In order to acquire your CSU ID, take your class schedule, mailed to you in July, and driver’s license (or other picture ID) to the Viking Card Office, located in the Berkman Hall.
 The office is open daily 8:30 a.m. to 5:00 p.m.
 Your student identification number is located on your Notice of Admission, sent to you upon admission, and included on your class schedule mailed in July.

-You are welcome to get your ID prior to August 13 if you have time.
+You are encouraged to get your ID prior to orientation.
 You will need your CSU ID to use the libraries (law and main library) and athletic facilities on campus, and to obtain a CSU parking permit.
 You can also load money onto your card to use at food service locations throughout the campus and at a number of merchants near the University.
 See http://www.csuohio.edu/vcard/ for more information.

 Cleveland State University’s interactive computer system gives you access to personal, account and academic information online.
 You can update personal information (address and phone number, e.g.), pay bills, and, for future terms, register for your classes, view your transcript, etc., using CampusNet.
 Please make sure to update your new Cleveland address when you have one so you receive all relevant correspondence in a prompt manner.

 To use CampusNet, you need to know your CSU ID number and set up a password by calling CSU’s Information Systems and Technology (IS&T) Call Center at 216-687-5050.
-Your student identification number is located on your Notice of Admission, sent to you upon admission, and will be re-sent to you in mid-July.
+Your student identification number is located on your Notice of Admission, sent to you upon admission.
 Please visit their website for more information.
 For a basic help, please review the help sheet.

-You can register your vehicle and acquire your hangtab for on campus parking through CampusNet.
-We encourage you to do this prior to August 13 - Parking Services will mail you the hangtag and save you the trouble of going to their office.
-It's so convenient!
+You can register your vehicle and acquire your hangtag for on campus parking through CampusNet beginning August 1.
+We encourage you to do this prior to orientation - Parking Services will mail you the hangtag and save you the trouble of going to their office.
 If you have any problems with purchasing your Hangtag through CampusNet, contact Parking Services at 216-687-2023.
 They will gladly walk you though the process.
 For further information on rates and to see a map of all parking on campus, go to http://www.csuohio.edu/parking.

-Vehicles can also be registered and hangtags obtained in the Parking Services Office in the Chester Building Annex, Mondays through Fridays, 8:00 a.m. to 5:00 p.m.
+Vehicles can also be registered and hangtags obtained in the Parking Services Office in Euclid Commons, Mondays through Fridays, 8:00 a.m. to 5:00 p.m.
 Students must complete a registration form and present a CSU ID number, a picture ID (CSU ID card or driver’s license), and a copy of student’s course schedule to register a vehicle and obtain a hangtag.

-All law students wil obtain a U-PASS that allows them to ride free of charge on all Greater Cleveland Regional Transit Authority buses and rapid trains during the Fall or Spring Semesters (a new pass is required for each term).
+All law students will obtain a U-Pass that allows them to ride free of charge on all Greater Cleveland Regional Transit Authority buses and rapid trains during the Fall or Spring Semesters (a new pass is required for each term).
 The fee for the pass is included in University fees.
 Information on getting the U-Pass from the University Office of Treasury Services is available at http://www.csuohio.edu/services/u-pass/.
 U-Passes will be mailed to your address listed on CampusNet.

 Bus and rapid information and schedules are available here.

-Information packets are also available in the Student Services Center in the law school and at Health and Wellness Services, located in Room 153 in the Cleveland State University Science Research Building.
-You can register for the insurance through CSU’s CampusNet; the Insurance tab is located next to the parking tab.
+You can register for the insurance through CSU’s CampusNet; the Insurance tab is located in the personal section, next to the parking tab.

-During First Year's First Week, representatives from the Student Bar Association will be available in the Student Lounge, on the ground floor of the Law Building, to collect money for locker rentals and to assign locker numbers/combinations.
-The fee is $20.00 for a yearly rental.
+During First Year's First Week, representatives from the Student Bar Association will be available to collect money for locker rentals and to assign locker numbers/combinations.
+The fee is $50.00 for a yearly rental.

-It may seem early to be planning for Thanksgiving break or traveling for the holidays, but you should check the Academic Calendar for dates when classes are canceled, or when you get days off, during the term.
+It may seem early to be planning for Thanksgiving break or traveling for the holidays, but you should check the Academic Calendar for dates when classes are off during the term.

 Generally a request for accommodations must be submitted a minimum of four weeks before the date for which the accommodation is requested to allow for review and evaluation of the documentation and accommodations requested and for submission of additional documentation, if necessary.

-The Cleveland State University Handbook for Students with Disabilities is available online along with additional information on Disability Services available at the great Cleveland State University.
+The Cleveland State University Handbook for Students with Disabilities available online along with additional information on Disability Services.